+12 months cut in go to market time

 A list of over 40 ideas and a shortlist of functionalities for the prototype

-A clickable prototype of a mobile application for nurses
+A clickable prototype of a mobile app for the specific aims of healthcare employees

-Was it not smarter and faster to start with buying it than to develop a new one from scratch?
+Wasn’t it smarter and faster to acquire that solution rather than developing a brand new solution from scratch?

 A concise audit report.
-The workshop and several extra days of expert software testing allowed Skyrise.tech to sum up opportunities and risks connected with buying and further development of the system
+The workshop and several extra days of expert software testing allowed Skyrise.tech to sum up opportunities and risks connected with buying and further developing the identified solution.

 Thanks to a 1-day technological audit workshop, we were able to sum-up the major risks and benefits of investing in the existing software.